uyuni-project/uyuni-rfc/accepted/00000-hub-reporting.md

 - Database setup and schema initialization
 - Database schema migration
 - Simple User management.
 The default setup will create two users:
-  * a Read/Write user, to manage the database and write the data from the Uyuni Server Database into the Reporting DB.
+  * a Read/Write user, to manage the database and write the data from into the Reporting DB.
 This user and the DB connection parameters are written into `/etc/rhn/rhn.conf` similar to the default DB options.
   * a Read-Only user, used by the reporting tools for gathering information from the hub database.

 The package will also setup a taskomatic job to retrieve informations from all the other SUSE Manager Server